-We all come across many target based situations in day to day life can you think of any?
-Say a student has to complete a project in 15 days or a salesperson has to achieve a sales target within a month while another person has to buy an electronic gadget within a budget of ₹500 rupees, go through this situations and try to find out the main objective to achieve by each person individually.
-Let say what is the objective of the student in this case, yes she wants to achieve the maximum score in this project, can you tell me the objective of the salesperson in this case?
-Yes, he would aim to achieve maximum possible sales in a month.
-What you think would be the objective of a person buying a gadget, she would try to minimize the cost as much as possible, she buys a gadget that Falls within a budget we can see that is each of these cases above the objective of each of the situation was to maximize the benefits or minimize the cost such types of problem are college Optimisation problems.
+We all come across many target-based situations in day-to-day life can you think of any?
+Say a student has to complete a project in 15 days or a salesperson has to achieve a sales target within a month while another person has to buy an electronic gadget within a budget of ₹500 rupees, go through this situation and try to find out the main objective to achieve by each person individually.
+Let’s say what is the objective of the student in this case, yes she wants to achieve the maximum score in this project, can you tell me the objective of the salesperson in this case?
+Yes, he would aim to achieve the maximum possible sales in a month.
+What do you think would be the objective of a person buying a gadget, she would try to minimize the cost as much as possible, and she buys a gadget that Falls within a budget we can see that is each of these cases above the objective of each of the situation was to maximize the benefits or minimize the cost such types of problem are college Optimisation problems.

 What is Linear Programming?

 linear programming is a technique that helps us to find the optimum solution for a given problem, an optimum solution is a solution that is the best possible outcome of a given particular problem.
 In simple terms, it is the method to find out how to do something in the best possible way with given limited resources you need to do the optimum utilization of resources to achieve the best possible result in a particular objective. such as least cost, highest margin, or least time on those resources have alternate uses The situation which requires a search for the best values of the variables subject to certain constraints is amendable programming analysis.
 These situations cannot be handled by the usual tools of Calculus or marginal analysis.
 The calculus technique can only handle exactly equal constraints while this limitation does not exist in the case of linear programming problems.
 A linear programming problem has two basic parts:

 - First Part: It is the objective function that describes the primary purpose of the formation to maximize some return or to minimize some.